mgenware/cf-neptune/README.md

 * Navigate to the root folder
 * `yarn` installs dependencies
 * `yarn build` builds the project
-* Go to `examples` folder, you can run individual example by opening the example file
+* Go to `examples` folder, you can run individual example by opening an example file

-## Some random examples
+## Screenshots of Some Examples

 ### Bubble Sort